 A: I would empathize with the customer but also explain what Costco’s discount policy is.
 I would offer the highest level of customer service and only involve my supervisor if I am unable to help the customer in my current role as a cashier.

-2. Costco Interview Questions & Answers for the Baker Position
+2. Costco Interview Questions and Answers for the Baker Position

 Q1: When is it acceptable to use substitutions in Costco’s bakery recipes?